-A total of 142 outbreaks were reported in the KZN Province as part of the SAT2 FMD event that started in May 2021.
-(The SAT2 FMD virus causing this event is phylogenetically different from the one that caused the Limpopo Province 2019 FMD events).
-The most recent outbreaks in this KZN event were reported to the WOAH on 27 March 2024.
-There are still 120 open outbreaks in communal dip tanks and a few small scale farms, as well as 5 affected game reserves, all within close proximity of each other.
+A total of 147 outbreaks were reported in the KZN Province as part of the SAT2 FMD event that started in May 2021.
+The start date of the most recent outbreaks in this KZN event were reported to the WOAH on 18 April 2024.
+There are still 125 open outbreaks in communal dip tanks and a few small scale farms, as well as 5 affected game reserves, all within close proximity of each other.
 Resolution of this event is being complicated by the FMD carrier status of the buffalo populations in these affected game reserves.

 Seventeen (17) outbreaks in KZN have been resolved and closed with the WOAH.
 Two (2) feedlots outside the main outbreak area were depopulated through controlled slaughter and closed with the WOAH in 2021.
-Quarantine was also lifted on fifteen (15) diptanks after negative testing and absence of clinical disease, and consequently closed with the WOAH on 7 March 2024.
+Quarantine was also lifted on fifteen (15) diptanks after negative testing and absence of clinical disease, and consequently closed with the WOAH on 3 April 2024.